 19. Line 314: Westerling is probably not the best cite here.
 They did not explicitly look at ‘anticipated changes in climate and fire frequency’.
 Maybe something by Jeremy Littell or Sean Parks’ in press article in Ecography.

 Good suggestions, we added Jeremy’s and Sean’s papers to this statement.
-We also believe Leroy’s paper is appropriate insofar as area burned is concerned, because the regional focus (climate projection models downscaled to California, and chosen for their accuracy for that particular region) is actually the most appropriate to our study of the three papers, so we added area burned to the statement and retained the Westerling citation.
+We also believe Westerling’s paper is appropriate insofar as area burned is concerned, because the regional focus (climate projection models downscaled to California, and chosen for their accuracy for that particular region) is actually the most appropriate to our study of the three papers, so we added area burned to the statement and retained the Westerling citation.

 20. Line 317: ‘our results corroborate this’ – again, you did not explicitly evaluate fuels, so this is a bit overstated.